Different Types of Flies for Fishing Explained

 When viewed through the eyes of a hungry fish, wet flies frequently resemble larval insects, fish eggs, crawfish, leeches, worms, small fish, and a variety of other small creatures that might serve as a meal.

-Some wet flies can skim the water as close to the bottom as they can, while others float just a few centimeters below the surface of the water.
+Some wet flies can skim the water as close to the bottom as they can, while others float just a few centimeters below the water’s surface.

-Streamers are a type of wet fly that can imitate baitfish, leeches, and other types of aquatic organisms capable of swimming.
+Streamers are a type of wet fly that can imitate baitfish, leeches, and other aquatic organisms capable of swimming.

 Streamers can be fished like nymphs or with movement, depending on the situation.
 Below, we provide a more in-depth explanation of each of the various categories of wet flies.